-Because of this, a concept that has been around for a very long time has really begun to take shape over the last few years among large and even small businesses.
+Because of this, a concept that has been around for a very long time has begun to take shape over the last few years among large and even small businesses.
 It’s called “Cause Marketing.”
-While many businesses have always been big on giving philanthropic donations and helping out non-profit organizations for the greater good, there is a form of marketing that some of these businesses are starting to use that not only benefits a non-profit organization, but it also provides a profit for their company as well.
+While many businesses have always been big on giving philanthropic donations and helping out non-profit organizations for the greater good, there is a form of marketing that some of these businesses are starting to use that not only benefits a non-profit organization but also provides a profit for their company as well.

-If you are unfamiliar with the term “Cause Marketing” or “Cause Sponsorship Marketing,” it is a partnership between a non-profit organization and for-profit company for a MUTUAL profit that benefits both… all the while meeting the needs and demands of consumers to bring satisfaction in a stressful economy.
+If you are unfamiliar with the term “Cause Marketing” or “Cause Sponsorship Marketing,” it is a partnership between a non-profit organization and a for-profit company for a MUTUAL profit that benefits both… all the while meeting the needs and demands of consumers to bring satisfaction in a stressful economy.

 Example One: Target REDcard